icecreammatt/gopherwink/README.md

 * Add install script to place files into the proper locations
 * Add service as part of init scripts so it does not have to manually be started over SSH
 * Add ability to remove existing lights
-* Implement state so mobile app can detect if light is already on or off
-    Ideally the state would be stored on a separate device with more memory like a Raspberry Pi

 ## License